 Hadley Wood Station is the reason for the development of Hadley Wood as a place, and the train service is still its only everyday public transport.
 Hadley Wood Rail User Group (HWRUG) was founded in 2015 for all who live or work here or use the station.
 We campaign for service and station improvements and act as a focus for communication with the train operator, Great Northern, part of Govia Thameslink Railway (GTR) and other railway bodies.

 We meet a few times a year, often with guests from GTR management, and from Network Rail.
-You can see the presentation material from the latest meeting here.
 There is strength in numbers and new members are always welcome.
 Membership is free and you can download a Membership Form here and email it to firstname.lastname@example.org.